fjarri-attic/oldi-hero-translation/en/014_book1-stasimon-i.md

 "Exactly.
 So raise your voice at Cerberus, uncle --- he's guarding badly, too busy chasing fleas!
 And tell Charon --- he'd better check his ferry more carefully... he'll miss a runaway shade!"

-"You frighten me, Hermes.
+"You frighten me, Hermeias.
 And I am not easily frightened... but I am careful.
 And I have great hopes for the child who is to be born today.
 If Junior hasn't made a mistake..."

 "Dad isn't terribly clever.
 But even so, he's rarely wrong."